Magnonic spin current shot noise in an itinerant Fermi gas

-On the other hand, a key mechanism of spin transport, i.e., spin-flip tunneling process at the interface, is still elusive in ultracold Fermi gases.
-In this regard, the tunneling spin transport has been studied based on the conventional quasiparticle tunneling process, in contrast to ferromagnetic or antiferromagnetic insulators where the quasiparticle tunneling is absent and the spin-flip tunneling process is definitely important~\cite{PhysRevB.83.094410,qiu2016spin}.
-In this sense, it is highly required to distinguish elementary spin-transport carriers for the identification of the spin-flip process in ultracold Fermi gases.
-A remarkable feature of the spin-flip tunneling process is a magnon tunneling transport, which is associated with ferromagnetic phase transition in repulsive Fermi gases~\cite{Sandri_2011}.
-Recently, it is reported that the spin-flip current exhibits a predominantly cubic dependence on the polarization bias due to the magnon mode~\cite{PhysRevB.108.155303}. {A non-linear conductance associated with the magnon mode has also been observed in magnetic tunneling junctions~\cite{PhysRevB.77.014440,PhysRevB.103.245427,PhysRevB.107.094436}.} While the ferromagnetic phase in the so-called excited branch is metastable and thus exhibits a short lifetime~\cite{PhysRevLett.129.203402}, the spin tunneling transport of the gapped magnon mode still plays a crucial role even in the normal phase.
-In particular, a physical observable characterizing a crossover from the quasiparticle to magnon tunneling transport would be desirable to understand the spin transport of itinerant fermionic systems in a unified manner.
-Such a quantity may also connect itinerant and insulating systems in terms of spin transport.
+On the other hand, a key mechanism of spin transport, i.e., spin-flip tunneling process at interfaces, remains elusive in ultracold Fermi gases.
+In this regard, the tunneling spin transport has been studied based on the conventional quasiparticle tunneling process, unlike ferromagnetic or antiferromagnetic insulators where the quasiparticle tunneling is absent and the spin-flip tunneling process is definitely important~\cite{PhysRevB.83.094410,qiu2016spin}.
+It is thus highly required to distinguish elementary spin-transport carriers for the identification of the spin-flip process in ultracold Fermi gases.
+One notable feature of the spin-flip tunneling is the magnon tunneling transport, linked to ferromagnetic phase transitions in repulsive Fermi gases.~\cite{Sandri_2011}.
+Recently, it is reported that the spin-flip current exhibits a predominantly cubic dependence on the polarization bias due to the magnon mode~\cite{PhysRevB.108.155303}.
+A non-linear conductance associated with the magnon mode has also been observed in magnetic tunneling junctions~\cite{PhysRevB.77.014440,PhysRevB.103.245427,PhysRevB.107.094436}.
+While the ferromagnetic phase in the so-called excited branch is metastable and thus exhibits a short lifetime~\cite{PhysRevLett.129.203402}, the spin tunneling transport of the gapped magnon mode still plays a crucial role even in the normal phase.
+In particular, a physical observable characterizing a crossover from the quasiparticle to magnon tunneling transport would aid in understanding spin transport in itinerant fermionic systems comprehensively, potentially connecting itinerant and insulating systems in terms of spin transport.